TOP 100 Largest Economies by Nominal GDP (2025)

 - Australia — $1.830T

-Insights: what stands out in 2025
+What stands out in the 2025 ranking

-1) The world economy is “top-heavy”
+1. The world economy is “top-heavy”

-2) Nominal GDP is a currency lens (and that’s the point)
+2. Nominal GDP is a currency lens

-3) The US–China gap remains enormous in nominal terms
+3. The US–China gap remains enormous in nominal terms

 In 2025, the gap between #1 and #2 is still measured in double-digit trillions of dollars.
 That distance influences everything from the depth of capital markets to the scale of research spending and the ability to absorb global shocks.
 At the same time, after the top two, the ranking drops steeply into the $5T range and then into a broad $4–2T band.

-5) The upper-middle tier matters for supply chains
+5. The upper-middle tier matters for supply chains

-6) Near the bottom of the top 100, rankings are more volatile
+6. Near the bottom of the top 100, rankings are more volatile

 What this means for readers